 The program provides theory and skill development in the artistic application of nail enhancement services which includes the application of fiberglass and silk wraps, tips with overlay, sculptured nails, gels, and gel polish.
 Pedicures, natural nail manicures, identifying the various diseases and disorders of the nails, and Kansas State Board of Cosmetology rules and regulations will also be taught.
 Upon completion of this program, students are prepared for the Kansas State Board of Cosmetology Manicurist licensure written and practical exams.
 Admission requires a high school transcript or GED.
-Contact the Salon at 913-469-2390 or cosmetology@jccc.edu (cosmetology@jccc.edu)for additional information.
+Contact the Salon at 913-469-2390, for additional information.